Q: What are the requirements for this master program?

 Q: Do students of this program have to spend some time in China?

-Q: What are the topics covered in the curriculum dedicated to China's economy?
+Q: What are the topics covered in the courses on Chinese Politics and Society?

-Q: What classes do I have to take in economics and business administration?
+Q: Do I have to take classes in Political and Social Sciences?

 Q: What if I still have questions?